 Sanford in Midland County, Michigan — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical date for this entry is February 27, 1895.
+This historical marker is listed in these topic lists: Government & Politics • Law Enforcement.
+A significant historical year for this entry is 1910.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Olson Store (here, next to this marker); Depot (a few steps from this marker); Sanford Centennial Museum (within shouting distance of this marker); Main Museum (within shouting distance of this marker); Sanford Veterans Memorial (within shouting distance of this marker); Felix School (within shouting distance of this marker); Town Hall (within shouting distance of this marker); Clare Bailey Chapel (within shouting distance of this marker).
+Felix School (a few steps from this marker); Clare Bailey Chapel (a few steps from this marker); Sanford Veterans Memorial (a few steps from this marker); Sanford Centennial Museum (within shouting distance of this marker); Lumberman's Bunkhouse (within shouting distance of this marker); Log Cabin (within shouting distance of this marker); Depot (within shouting distance of this marker); Main Museum (within shouting distance of this marker).
 Touch for a list and map of all markers in Sanford.